What Is Vulnerability Scanning? (Definitive Guide)

 Importance Of Having A Vulnerability Scanning Policy

-Second, the policy helps organizations prioritize their scanning efforts by specifying the frequency and scope of scans.
-This helps to ensure that critical systems and assets are scanned on a regular basis, while also reducing the amount of time and resources spent on unnecessary scans.
+• The policy helps organizations prioritize their scanning efforts by specifying the frequency and scope of scans.
+This helps to ensure that critical systems and assets are scanned regularly, while also reducing the amount of time and resources spent on unnecessary scans.

-Finally, the policy provides a clear chain of command for who is responsible for conducting scans, analyzing results, and taking corrective action.
-This helps to ensure that vulnerabilities are addressed in a timely manner and that responsibility is clearly defined.
+• The policy provides a clear chain of command for who is responsible for conducting scans, analyzing results, and taking corrective action.
+This helps to ensure that vulnerabilities are addressed promptly and that responsibility is clearly defined.

 Common Challenges When Performing A Vulnerability Scan